HELLSNAKES/the-beautiful-bot/README.md

  - [x] Add another card for user stats
  - [x] Render the name and country of the user
  - [x] Draw the profile image of the user
- - [ ] Make all the grade stats functional and render it on the card
+ - [x] Make all the grade stats functional and render it on the card
  - [ ] Consider changing the cards from canvas based cards to SVG based cards for a higher quality images **(Optional)**
  - [ ] Add proper commands for all the features of the bot including a prefix.
+ - [x] Draw the current level of the user and add a level visualiser
  - [x] Drawing the user's current global and country ranks in the user stats images
- - [ ] Draw the pp, accuracy and hours played
+ - [x] Draw the pp, accuracy and hours played
- - [ ] Make background change randomly when generated (use osu's set of backgrounds)
+ - [x] Make background change randomly when generated (use osu's set of backgrounds)
  - [ ] Design improvement to the beatmap card to include more valuable information (e.g. Mapper, Whether ranked or not, etc).

 ### Known bugs/Improvements